prodgang/bookofprimes/_sources/words/prod/latt.md

 Done.
 ```
 {prf:ref}`leqdiv` is subtle but possibly the most important conceptual result so far.
 While it makes sense to think of the productive order as a small deviation from the divisibility order, I think the proof highlights how the divisibility order is actually more closely related to the additive order.
-So maybe the visual similarities of the Hasse diagrams is because we're just looking at the beginning parts.
+So maybe the visual similarities of the Hasse diagrams is because we're just looking at the beginning parts and the higher you go, the sparser the similarities.
 Or maybe not.
 But it's worth pondering.

 ````